 Turkey's consumer confidence indicator increased by 1.5 points from the previous month to 79.7 in September of 2021.
 It was the highest reading since June, as the current assessment about the financial situation of households at present improved (62.6 vs 61.3).
 In addition, consumers were more optimistic regarding their future financial situation (79 vs 78.6 in August), the general economic climate (79.3 vs 75.3) and the labor market outlook (67.7 vs 63.1).
 At the same time, the probability of saving in the year ahead remained at the same level (97.7). source: Turkish Statistical Institute

 Consumer Confidence in Turkey averaged 89.97 points from 2004 until 2021, reaching an all time high of 106.10 points in January of 2004 and a record low of 73.90 points in November of 2008.
 This page provides the latest reported value for - Turkey Consumer Confidence - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Turkey Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Consumer Confidence in Turkey is expected to be 60.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in Turkey to stand at 65.00 in 12 months time.
-In the long-term, the Turkey Consumer Confidence is projected to trend around 75.00 points in 2021 and 80.00 points in 2022, according to our econometric models.
+Consumer Confidence in Turkey is expected to be 77.40 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Turkey Consumer Confidence is projected to trend around 89.00 points in 2022 and 95.00 points in 2023, according to our econometric models.